pedrodelgallego/js-workbook/bind-bindall/README.md

   });
 });
 ```
 One way to solve this it is creates a new function that, when called,
 invokes `func` with the `this` binding of `thisArg` and prepends any
 additional `bind` arguments to those passed to the bound function.
 Lazy defined methods may be bound by passing the object they are bound
 to as `func` and the method name as `thisArg`.

+The bind function its also use to mimic partial application in
+javascript.

 The API
 -------